offen/docker-volume-backup/README.md

       - data:/backup/my-app-backup:ro
       # Mounting the Docker socket allows the script to stop and restart
       # the container during backup.
 You can omit this if you don't want
-      # to stop the container
+      # to stop the container.
+In case you need to proxy the socket, you can
+      # also provide a location by setting `DOCKER_HOST` in the container
       - /var/run/docker.sock:/var/run/docker.sock:ro
       # If you mount a local directory or volume to `/archive` a local
       # copy of the backup will be stored there.
 You can override the